Anna Bennett

 Areas of Expertise

-Outside of litigation and court work, Anna also regularly carries out tenancy reviews and reviews policy and procedure for her clients.
+Outside of litigation, Anna also regularly carries out and reviews tenancies, policies and procedure for her clients.

 Experience